scottlandon8/scott-portfolio/homework3and4.md

 I really liked the critique method we used.
 I think it helped me look at the chart in different ways and collect my initial responses to the questions.
 Being able to rank something gives you a good indication of how you really feel about it and I thought this critique method helped me pin point what I really thought about the visualization.
+I think specifically it helped me identify how difficult it really could be for someone to understand who was not familiar with the data and that for its targeted audience it was probably doing a decent job.
+Again, I just felt it really helped me analyze the visualization and it was effective.

 ## Wireframe a solution
 ![Wireframing](chart1sketch.jpg)